s-a-malik/inorg-synth-graph/README.md

 ## Preprocess

-dodgy_dois.txt contains the the dois of reactions incompatible with the model. preprocess.py is used to generate the dataframes and supporting files from the raw data.
-This takes dodgy_dois.txt as an input, and the number of elements and precursors can be adjusted using optional arguments.
+preprocess.py is used to generate the dataframes and supporting files from the raw data.
+The number of elements and precursors can be adjusted using optional arguments.

+dodgy_dois.txt contains the the dois of reactions incompatible with the model.

 ## Training and Testing

-train.py is used for training the reaction graph model. train_actions.py is used for training the reaction graph model with action sequences. reaction_graph_actions/actions_rnn.py is used for training the action sequence autoencoder. train_no_graph.py is used for training the non-graph baseline model. train_stoich.py is used for training the stoichiometry prediction model.
+train.py is used for training the reaction graph model.

+train_actions.py is used for training the reaction graph model with action sequences.

+reaction_graph_actions/actions_rnn.py is used for training the action sequence autoencoder.

+train_no_graph.py is used for training the non-graph baseline model.

-The results from the product prediction model are then used in the stoichiometry prediction model.
+train_stoich.py is used for training the stoichiometry prediction model.

 Model dimensions and Hyperparameters are set using argparse flags.